RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Approach

 \subsection{Overview}

-Figure~\ref{fig:tooloverview} gives an overview of the \name{} approach, which consists of three components: an LLM agent, a set of tools, and a middleware that orchestrates the communication between the two.
-Given a bug to fix, the middleware initializes the LLM agent with a prompt that contains task information and instructions on how to perform it by using the provided tools.
-The LLM responds by suggesting a call to one of the available tools, which the middleware parses and then executes.
-The output of the tool is then integrated into the prompt for the next invocation of the LLM, and the process continues iteratively until the bug is fixed or a predefined budget is exhausted.
+Figure~\ref{fig:tooloverview} gives an overview of the \name{} approach, which consists of three components: an LLM agent (left), a set of tools (right), and a middleware that orchestrates the communication between the two (middle).
+Given a bug to fix, the middleware initializes the LLM agent with a prompt that contains task information and instructions on how to perform it by using the provided tools (arrow~1).
+The LLM responds by suggesting a call to one of the available tools (arrow~2), which the middleware parses and then executes (arrow~3).
+The output of the tool (arrow~4) is then integrated into the prompt for the next invocation of the LLM, and the process continues iteratively until the bug is fixed or a predefined budget is exhausted.